-As the evidence of the benefits of breastfeeding and the risks of not breastfeeding mount, improving breastfeeding rates has become an increasingly important public health strategy for promoting optimal health among mothers and their babies (American Public Health Association, 2007; U.S. Department of Health and Human Services, 2005; Obama, 2010).
-The practice of placing newborns skin-to-skin within minutes of birth, remaining through the first breastfeeding, uninterrupted, has been shown to increase the rate of exclusive breastfeeding when mothers and babies are discharged from the hospital.
+As the evidence of the benefits of breastfeeding and the risks of not breastfeeding mounts, improving breastfeeding rates has become an increasingly important public health strategy for promoting optimal health among mothers and their babies (American Public Health Association, 2007; U.S. Department of Health and Human Services, 2005; Obama, 2010).
+The practice of placing newborns skin-to-skin within minutes of birth and remaining there uninterrupted through the first breastfeeding has been shown to increase the rate of exclusive breastfeeding when mothers and babies are discharged from the hospital.
 Placing newborns skin-to skin with the mother immediately after birth and encouraging them to support the infant to breastfeed when ready has become the standard of care described in the World Health Organization/UNICEF Baby Friendly Hospital Initiative (2009, p.
 5).

 Advances in knowledge and skill regarding labor and birth allow most mothers to safely experience the birth of their baby awake and aware.
-The stages of labor are well known, well documented.
+The stages of labor are well known and well documented.
 The process of cesarean surgery has become routine.
-Recent research has helped us understand that being in skin to skin contact with the mother during the first hour after birth is a critical component in providing behaviorally appropriate individualized baby adapted care for the full term newborn.
+Recent research has helped us understand that being in skin-to-skin contact with the mother during the first hour after birth is a critical component in providing behaviorally-appropriate individualized baby-adapted care for the full-term newborn.

 Benefits for Babies

 Implementing skin-to-skin in the first hour after birth at your hospital